Workflow Guide

 3. Generate Tasks

 The st-generate-tasks skill breaks the plan into atomic tasks (1-2 skills each), maps dependencies, and produces an execution blueprint organized into phases of parallel work.
+The POST_TASK_GENERATION_ALL hook runs once all task files exist.

 Output: .ai/strikethroo/plans/01--user-authentication/tasks/*.md

-4. Review Tasks
+4. Validate the Tasks

-- Remove anything outside the original scope
+- Nothing obviously outside the original scope slipped in

-- Verify dependency order makes sense
+- The dependency order is sane

 5. Execute the Blueprint